Hornbill-Docs/esp-config/esp-config/customize/customer-portal/configure-custom-domain.md

 #### Once configured, would it still be possible to use the hornbill provided url for access the customer portal?
 > Yes, the Hornbill provided endpoint https://customer.hornbill.com/_<your_instance_id>_ will continue to work as normal.

-#### Is it possible to have the service portal appear to be in a sub-folder on my website, for example https://www.mycompany.com/support?
+#### Is it possible to have the service portal appear to be in a sub-folder on my website?
 > No, this is not possible, however, you can simply include a redirect on your support page, so from a user point of view they are transported to the correct place.